 She seemed to be encouraged by my answer and added after a moment's pause, "I heard she's planning on giving us a lot homework this semester."

 Surprised and a little confused, I responded.
 "I can't.
 It's a class, remember?"
+I tried to make my less-than-loving sentiments apparent in my tone.

-"So quit the class," he shrugged.
+"So drop the class," he shrugged, seeming not to notice.

 "Oh, you mean eavesdrop on me?"
+I said with my arms crossed, still not looking at him.

 I shook my head, and tried in vain to try to refocus on my sheet.
 He was just so uncouth and rude.
 I couldn't believe I hadn't seen that coming-that I actually started to wonder somewhere in the back of mind if he'd somewhat improved on his character.